home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 ### {% linkable_title QNAP NAS %}

 As QNAP within QTS now supports Docker (with a neat UI), you can simply install Home Assistant using docker without the need for command-line.
-For details about the package (including compatability-information, if your NAS is supported), see https://www.qnap.com/solution/container_station/en/index.php
+For details about the package (including compatibility-information, if your NAS is supported), see https://www.qnap.com/solution/container_station/en/index.php

 The steps would be: